 Recent changes to the fire code make testing and good First Responder radio service the responsibility of the building owner or manager and in most cases compliance is mandatory.
 Part of that compliance is obtaining test results from a certified vendor.
 If those testing results fall short of standards, signal amplification equipment must be installed and certified.
 These certifications need to be completed on a regular basis.
 (Usually yearly depending on the jurisdiction).
-New structural additions or new buildings may trigger immediate compliance and will prevent the building from getting a Certificate of Occupancy.
+New structural additions or new buildings may trigger immediate compliance with the emergency responder radio coverage code and will prevent the building from getting a Certificate of Occupancy.

 Remedying this problem is a complex undertaking.
 The solution requires skilled technicians, measuring equipment, coordination with local fire and emergency officials, fire alarm companies, and requires an FCC license.

-While the fire code has specific performance criteria for in-building emergency responder radio coverage, it doesn’t specify how to design and build these radio systems.
+While the emergency responder radio coverage code has specific performance criteria for radio coverage, it doesn’t specify how to design and build these radio systems.
 Thus, senior living facilities can go about this in various ways such as: